 Finally, we took a look at CPU and RAM usage by loading a set of 20 websites in a single window in quick succession.
 Once all tabs began loading, we waited 45 seconds, and then checked the CPU and RAM usage.
-The idea was to see the amount of system resources the browser would use during a heavy workload.
+The idea was to see the amount of system resources the browser used during a heavy workload.

 The performance picture

-The numbers were much closer for WebXPRT 2015, and once again things stayed about the same as May 2018.
-WebXPRT 2015 uses a wide number of web apps, from photo collections to online note-taking to data sets.
-This test is kind of like a PCMark for browsers, and to my mind, one of the most significant tests.
-Firefox came out on top here, with Chrome and Opera quite close to each other, followed by a trailing Edge.
-Again, higher is better.
+WebXPRT uses a wide number of web apps, from photo collections to online note-taking to data sets to score performance.
+This test is kind of like a PCMark for browsers, and to our mind, one of the most significant tests.
+Firefox came out on top here by a solid margin, with Edge coming in second followed closely by Chrome and Opera—the latter two tied for third.
+Again we’re seeing the Chromium effect on these scores.

 Finally, we come to the memory and CPU tests.
 Slamming an average PC with 20 tabs of mostly media-rich sites all at once is going to chew up a good chunk of CPU and memory.
 Most of these browsers did not disappoint in that respect.

 And the winner is...